 Another way we’ve seen clients fumble their integrations is by allowing them to run under personal user accounts.
 We’ve seen situations in the past where an integration was set up to run under an individual user account.
 That worked…until the person left the company.
 As was the standard practice, the company disabled their account…which also caused the integration to fail.

-Lessons like these can be time consuming and frustrating for companies to learn, so understanding the proper ways to handle your integrations early is key.
+Lessons like these can be time-consuming and frustrating for companies to learn, so understanding the proper ways to handle your integrations early is key.

 Lack of Documentation

 A well-documented plan will save you headaches in the future, not to mention ensure that everyone involved in the project has something they can reference as things progress.
-This way, each employee is held accountable for their responsibilities, and nothing slips through the cracks for someone else to have to fix later.
+This way, each employee is held accountable for their responsibilities, and nothing slips through the cracks for someone else to fix later.

 Forgetting a Comprehensive Testing Plan